-A tight end will never quite have the value of a wide receiver or an offensive lineman from a pure positional standpoint, but tight ends who can create mismatches at the NFL level are very valuable.
+A tight end will never quite have the value of a wide receiver or an offensive lineman from a pure positional standpoint, but tight ends who can create mismatches at the NFL level are precious.
 That’s the kind of edge that Florida tight end and top NFL Draft prospect Kyle Pitts provides.
-Pitts is a rare prototype, who will create opportunities for one lucky NFL offense in 2021.
+Pitts is a rare prototype who will create opportunities for one lucky NFL offense in 2021.

 Kyle Pitts NFL Draft Profile

 For a long time, the Florida Gators were known for fielding elite defensive units year in and year out.
 On the flip side, however, they rarely rose past mediocrity on offense.
 Kyle Pitts has been one of the key agents charged with facilitating a shift in tendency.
 Early in 2020, he’s ushering in a new era of offensive brilliance for Dan Mullen’s squad.

 Pitts has always had the potential, but there was a time when the fanfare didn’t quite match.
 Coming out of high school, Pitts was one of the top prospects at the tight end position, but he was only a four-star recruit and came in at 154th overall on ESPN’s 2018 recruiting board.